 - have a natural virality

 - typically garner several new Page Likes

 - get people excited about your business and what you have to offer

 - increase awareness of your brand and product or service offerings

 As time goes by, Facebook contest rules have and will continue to change.
 Previously, you could not hold a contest on your Facebook page without use of a 3rd party app.
 Eventually, Facebook discontinued that requirement and began allowing contests on Page timelines.
 There are still some restrictions to follow, though.
-For the current set of Contest rules, please visit this link and visit Section III, E: https://www.facebook.com/page_guidelines.php
+For the current set of Promotion rules, please visit this link and visit Section 3, E: https://www.facebook.com/page_guidelines.php

 Most notably, you…

 - CAN ask for Post Likes and Comments, but NOT Shares